617-470-9950 Toll Free 866-565-1516

 Full-service moving including packing, loading, and unpacking

-With service across 48 states, we understand how to navigate the heat in both dry states like Arizona and humid ones like Florida or Georgia.
+With service across 48 states, we handle moves in dry heat states like Arizona and humid ones like Florida and Georgia.

-Summer means storms, delays, and traffic.
-Build in flexibility with your movers and allow for weather-related disruptions.
-Make sure your moving company offers flexible delivery windows, GPS tracking, and proactive communication if anything changes.
+Summer means storms, unexpected delays, and heavier traffic.
+Build buffer time into your moving day schedule and confirm that your moving company offers flexible delivery windows, GPS tracking, and proactive communication if conditions change.
+A little flexibility on timing can prevent a lot of stress when the weather doesn’t cooperate.

 Tags: